Christian Social Party (Switzerland)

 The Christian Social Party (CSP) (Christlich-soziale Partei, Parti chrétien-social) is a political party in Switzerland of the Christian left.
 The CSP is more aligned with social democracy than the other major Christian party, the Christian Democratic People's Party of Switzerland (CVP), which is more economically liberal.
 With the moderate Christian left as its background, the CSP commits itself to social-democratic and environmentalist political solutions.
-The core principles of the CSP contain, among others, "solidarity with the socially and economically disadvantaged and the preservation of the environment."
+The core principles of the CSP contain, among others, "a secure and dignified existence, solidarity, and deep mutual respect."

 Electoral power

 As of 2016, the CSP does not hold any seats in the National Council of Switzerland.

 A seat in the lower house was once held for decades by Hugo Fasel representing the canton of Fribourg.

 On a cantonal level, the CSP has many elected members, mainly in the Roman Catholic cantons of Valais, Fribourg, Obwalden and Jura.
 In the latter, the CSP had until late 2010 one elected member in the Executive body, the Conseil d'Etat of the Republic of Jura (where it operates as the Independent Christian Social Party).